mcphail/next-3D/README.md

 This software is a public BETA.
 Please do not submit any pull requests or issues at this point in time; they will be ignored.

+## Building

+Requires the latest version of z88dk.
+[Installation instructions can be found here](https://github.com/z88dk/z88dk/wiki/installation).

+There is a makefile:

+- `make` to make the .nex file
+- `make deploy` to make and deploy to the folder `Dev/next/dev` in your home folder
+- `make clean` to clean the build directory

+## Running in emulator

+This has been tested with CSpect and ZEsarUX.
+Please consult the documentation for the emulators on installation, configuration and usage.

+## Running on a Spectrum Next

+This code is compatible with all versions of the Spectrum Next running the latest firmware (24.11 or later).

+Copy the .nex file to a folder on the Spectrum Next and run from the browser.

+To save removing the SD card every time, use [NextSync](https://solhsa.com/specnext.html#NEXTSYNC) to synchronise the folder `/Dev/next/dev` in your home folder with the Next over WiFi.

+- Set up NextSync to synchronise the folder on your PC with the Spectrum Next
+- Use `make deploy` to make the .nex file and copy it to the folder
+- Use the dot command .sync on the Spectrum Next to synchronise the folder with the Next

 ## Creating Models

 Models can be imported from Blender via an intermediate step: